Jbleezy/BO1-Reimagined/README.md

 * Enemies that die from the Winter's Howl will now crumple away faster after being frozen
 * Ammo now gets added to the clip at the same time that it does in the reload animation
 * Decreased first raise time by 50%
+* Upgraded camo now displays on more of the weapon

 #### Wunderwaffe
 * Can now down yourself with Wunderwaffe damage (previously could only take you down to 1 health but not down you)